On a generalisation of Cameron's base size conjecture: Preliminaries

 \section{Preliminaries}

 In this section, we record some preliminary lemmas that we will repeatedly use to prove Theorem~\ref{thm:main}.
-We first discuss a small number theoretic lemma that we will repeatedly use to derive bounds on conjugacy class sizes, we then proceed to discuss probabilistic methods, and finally we briefly comment on computational methods.
+We first discuss preliminaries related to probabilistic methods, and then we briefly comment on some of the main computational methods we apply in this paper.